lbattich/albersbot/README.md

 ![](img/Albers_format.gif)

 >"For me colour is the means of my idiom.
 It’s automatic."
-Joseph Albers, 1966
+Josef Albers, 1966

 # Usage